But remember: you need to pick the right bamboo to get a truly eco-friendly floor

 Here’s the catch.
 Often, bamboo is manufactured overseas—so you have to consider the carbon footprint involved in shipping it to the USA.

 Additionally, some bamboo floors are sourced from companies that clear-cut bamboo forests, destroying precious ecosystems and animal habitats.

 That’s why the best bamboo flooring comes with a Forest Stewardship Council certificate showing that it has been sustainably harvested.
 And if you really want to make sure you’re getting eco-friendly flooring, buy a product manufactured here in the USA!

 Why?
 Because concrete is essentially an all-natural floor.
-It’s made of rocks, clay, sand, and other naturally occurring materials.
-That means it’s easy to ethically source and easy to recycle.
+It’s made of rocks, clay, sand, and other naturally-occurring materials.
+That means it’s easy to source and easy to recycle.

 Suffer from allergies?
 Cork floors can help.
 Want a durable, versatile floor?
 Cork’s a great option.
 Achy joints?
-You guessed it—get some cork floors!
+You guessed it—get some cork flooring!

 Cork comes from cork trees, but the product is only harvested from the tree’s bark—not its bite!
 Get it?
 Ok, fine, you’re right, not funny.

-In all seriousness, though, because cork harvests only take the tree’s bark, the same tree can be periodically harvested over and over for up to 250 years.
+In all seriousness, though, because cork harvests only take a tree’s bark, so the same tree can be periodically harvested over and over for up to 250 years.